AdamPapla/calu/README.md

 - `m`: Number of columns in matrix A
 - `b`: Block size for algorithms recursion
 Returns an in place LU factorisation, where each process' local chunk now holds a section of the LU matrix.
 U is stored in diagonal and upper triangular entries of the global matrix.
 L is stored in lower triangular entries of global matrix.
-The __random.c__ file can be readily used to generate binary files of random matrices A and b such that Ax=b, with x being a vector with a constant value of the users choosing.
+The __random.c__ file can be readily used to generate binary files of random matrices A and b such that Ax=b. x is a constant vector of user defined value.
+Allows for LU factorisation to be quickly verified.
 The __main.c__ file can be readily used to test CALU on these generated matrices.
 However, the user must ensure that the _n_ and _m_ values of the generated matrices specified in __random.c__ match those specified in **main.c**.
 ## Function file Descriptions